 People frequently seek my help in finding an addiction treatment facility for themselves or a loved one.
 And just recently, a family sought my assistance in locating residential treatment for their opioid-addicted young adult son.

-Here are some of the responses I received from representatives of the rehabs I recently queried about whether they use or recommend Suboxone past the detox phase of treatment:
+I recently queried several rehab facilities to ask whether they use or recommend Suboxone past the detox phase of treatment.

 - “Short answer, no. Suboxone is a temporary solution for a permanent problem.”

 - “You can get strung out on Suboxone as badly as on heroin.”

 - “Oh no, absolutely not.
 We do not discharge them on Suboxone.”
 (Coincidentally, when I mentioned that the scientific literature indicates people do better on maintenance Suboxone than not, I was told, “The scientific literature is false.
 I’ve been doing this for 20 years.”

 - “We’re abstinence-based.
 Our success is getting to the underlying issues.
 We can’t get to those when they’re under the influence of a narcotic medication.”

 Technically, Suboxone and methadone are opioid medications, and opioids are sometimes called narcotics.
 Both block cravings and drug seeking, but do not produce a high or impair functioning when properly prescribed and taken as directed.
 In fact, if someone treated with Suboxone uses an opioid such as heroin, the euphoric effects are usually dampened or suppressed.